axllent/silverstripe-favicons/README.md

 # Silverstripe favicon template for multiple devices

-An extension to allow easy easy templating to add favicons for multiple devices.
+An extension to allow an easy templating system to add favicons for multiple devices.

 ## Requirements